U.S. says Thai military rule likely to last longer than expected

 Until there is a return to elected government, "we will not be able to do business as usual," Marciel said.

-As required by U.S. law, Washington has frozen $4.7 million of security-related assistance since the coup and cancelled high-level engagements, some military exercises and training programs for the military and police.
+Prajin said he was confident that relations with Washington would return to normal quickly as they did after the 2006 coup, when the United States cut aid to its military ally.

+"At that time, the U.S. pressured us too, but after we created understanding the situation returned to normal and we believe it will be like that again this time."

-Marciel said Washington had yet to make a decision on the Cobra Gold exercises planned for early next year in Thailand, which he called "hugely important ... not only for Thailand and the United States, but for the region."
+Marciel said Washington had yet to make a decision on Cobra Gold, planned for early next year, which he called "hugely important ... not only for Thailand and the United States, but for the region."

 "It's something we're looking at.
 We have a little bit of time to work with."